 In this article

-Held every October, Cybersecurity Awareness Month is a collaborative effort between government and industry to raise awareness about the importance of cybersecurity and to ensure that all Americans have the resources they need to be more secure online.
+Held every October, Cybersecurity Awareness Month is a collaborative effort between government and industry to raise awareness about the importance of cybersecurity to ensure all Americans have the resources they need to be more secure online.

 The Cybersecurity and Infrastructure Security Agency (CISA) is the federal lead for Cybersecurity Awareness Month.
-CISA co-leads activities, messaging, and events with the National Cyber Security Alliance (NCSA)--a national non-profit focused on cybersecurity education and awareness.
+CISA co-leads activities, messaging and events with the National Cyber Security Alliance (NCSA) — a national non-profit focused on cybersecurity education and awareness.

-- Enable multi-factor authentication
+- Enabling multi-factor authentication

-- Update your software
+- Updating your software

 For more information about ways to keep you and your family safe online visit the National Cybersecurity Alliance website.

-Everyone is encouraged to See Yourself in Cyber. #BeCyberSmart!
 Connect with one of our security experts.